gabriellandau/ItsNotASecurityBoundary/README.md

 ItsNotASecurityBoundary's name is an homage to MSRC's policy that "[Administrator-to-kernel is not a security boundary.](https://www.microsoft.com/en-us/msrc/windows-security-servicing-criteria)"

-For more details on the ItsNotASecurityBoundary exploit, see my [slides](/Slides) and talks (once posted).
+For more details on the ItsNotASecurityBoundary exploit, see my [slides](/Slides) and talks.

 Here is a diagram from the slides outlining the attack: